What income is taxable for nonresident aliens in the U.S.?

 Dividend income is paid out of the profits of a corporation to the stockholders.

-Dividend income may also be covered by a tax treaty, and it could be taxed at a reduced rate.
-If the beneficial owner files form W-8BEN with the withholding agent, he/she may claim the lesser tax treaty rate.
+Dividends paid by U.S. companies to nonresident aliens are generally subject to 30% withholding tax.
+However, dividend income may be covered by a tax treaty, in which case it could be taxed at a reduced rate.
+If the beneficial owner files Form W-8BEN with the withholding agent, they may claim the lesser tax treaty rate.

 Even if the entire amount is exempt under a tax treaty, the withholding agent will report the payment on Forms 1042-S and 1042.